 Just disconnect the battery for more than 10 seconds and you’re done.
 You could even pull the electronic control module fuse on many models.

 Then OBD II came along.
-They started rolling it out in late 1995.
-By 1996 it changed the way codes are set and stored inside the on-board computer.
+They started rolling it out in late 1995 model year.
+By 1996 this diagnostic system changed the way car makers set and stored codes inside the on-board computer.

 Will the Warning Light Come Back On

 If the issue is intermittent, the light may stay off for a while.
 But we have to remember if this is a hard failure with a sensor or a car computer problem the light will come right back on.